Sarlianth/fingerprint-auth/README.md

 ## Introduction

 We have seen over the years that the process of manual attendance has been carried out across almost all educational institutions.
-The process is not only time consuming but also sometimes inefficient resulting in the false marking of attendance.
+The process is not only time consuming but also sometimes inefficient resulting in false attendance marking.
 These days we do not need to use pen and paper to take attendace.
-Following this thought, we have proposed an attendance monitoring system based on the concept of web services which are implemented as an Android mobile application that communicates with the database residing on a remote server.
+Following this thought, we have proposed an attendance monitoring system based on the concept of web services which are implemented as an Android application that communicates with the database residing on a remote server.

 Our mobile application would require connecting to the database through restful api.
 Our project is an efficient and user friendly android application for attendance taking.
 The application will be installed on the users' smartphone - in this case teachers' smartphone.
 It provides very easy to understand user interface to take attendance of class listing names of all students that are registered for certain class.
 The application provides strong user authentication and efficient database access via the web api.